 Some districts have charter authority to alter their original boundaries without legislative approval.
 These boundary changes may result in the codification bill containing a different district boundary description than the original charter.
-Therefore, the Local Administration & Veterans Affairs Subcommittee requires a written notice from the district's attorney or district staff if a codification bill changes a district's boundaries.
+The Local Administration, Federal Affairs & Special Districts Subcommittee may request supporting information if a codification bill changes a district's boundaries.